 Lovastatin belongs to the class of drugs called “statins”.
 Statins work by blocking the enzyme in the liver that is responsible for producing cholesterol.
 This enzyme is called hydroxy-methylglutaryl-coenzyme A reductase (HMG-CoA reductase).
-Indeed, there are two sorts of cholesterol: blood cholesterol, which comes from the liver, and dietary cholesterol, which comes from the foods we eat such as egg yolks, shrimp, organ meats like liver.
+Indeed, there are two sorts of cholesterol: blood cholesterol, which comes from the liver, and dietary cholesterol, which comes from the foods we eat that are high in cholesterol.
 If we eat too many saturated and trans fats, our blood cholesterol will rise significantly.
 You find saturated and trans fats in foods such as red meat, butter, cheese, cream, whole milk, palm oil, coconut oil.
-In the blood, statins help reduce total cholesterol, LDL cholesterol commonly referred to as “bad” cholesterol.
-It is important to keep your LDL levels low as they are believed to cause atherosclerosis and coronary artery disease.
+In the blood, statins help reduce total cholesterol and LDL cholesterol, commonly referred to as “bad” cholesterol.
+It is important to keep your LDL levels low, as it causes atherosclerosis and coronary artery disease.
 Statins also work by increasing your HDL levels, commonly known as “good” cholesterol, which helps lowering LDL levels and thus reduces risks of heart disease.
 However, taking this medicine alone is not the ideal solution to treat high cholesterol.
 Instead, Lovastatin should be taken as a complement to a healthy and balanced diet low in fat and cholesterol, weight-loss and exercise low.

 Lovastatin is an HMG-CoA Reductase inhibitor.
 HMG-CoA Reductase is an enzyme that is responsible for cholesterol synthesis in the liver.
 Lovastatin blocks this enzyme therefore reducing the amount of cholesterol the liver can make.
 It has been shown to reduce levels of "bad cholesterol" also known as LDL.
 For this reason, it has been used to prevent stroke and heart attacks.